 The National Network, located in Washington, DC, builds relationships with policymakers and government agencies in order to champion the diverse needs of homeless and disconnected youth.
 Together with our members, we recommend strategic and targeted actions to support coordinated efforts to engage, serve and empower youth and families in crisis.
 The policy and legislative work we do is meant to provide our members (you!) with resources to better serve the needs of youth and their families.

 In carrying out our mission as the nation’s leading network of homeless and runaway youth programs and their allies, we provide our members with:

-- Collaboration—information about organizations’ collaborative initiatives, promising practices and innovative strategies.
+- Collaboration—information about community based organizations’ collaborative initiatives, promising practices and innovative strategies.

 - Knowledge—useful, timely and relevant information to increase the capacity of communities to serve youth and families in crisis.

 - Solutions—access to resources and innovative solutions to challenges communities face.